mohamedhabibwork/abp-script/README.md

 - 24) Switch to Local

 **ENTITY GENERATION - Custom (Options 25-26)**
-- 25) Add Entity with CRUD
+- 25) Add Entity with CRUD (Full-featured with permissions, localization, advanced validation)
-- 26) Generate from JSON
+- 26) Generate from JSON (With support for all advanced options)

 **AUTHENTICATION (Options 27-29)**
 - 27) Login